-As seen Figure 1, branch network graph on the left shows that there are employees with disconnected communication.
+As seen in Figure 1, branch network graph on the left shows that there are employees with disconnected communication.
 The ONA map gives clues.
-Not all the employees in the branch are in relation.
+Not all employees in the branch are in relation.
 So communication density is weaker than the right branch.
-Branch 2 (on the right) outperform well than Branch1 (on the left).
-That is visible in the ONA map for Branch 1 where there are weak connections and outliers.
+Branch 2 (on the right) outperforms well than Branch1 (on the left), which is visible in the ONA map for Branch 1 where there are weak connections and outliers.

 The Fruchterman-Reingold Algorithm is a force-directed layout algorithm.
-The idea of a force directed layout algorithm is to consider a force between any two nodes.
-In this algorithm, the nodes are represented by steel rings and the edges are springs between them.
+The idea of a force-directed layout algorithm is to consider a force between any two nodes.
+In this algorithm, the nodes are represented by steel rings, and the edges are springs between them.
 The attractive force is analogous to the spring force and the repulsive force is analogous to the electrical force.
 The basic idea is to minimize the energy of the system by moving the nodes and changing the forces between them.
 In this algorithm, the sum of the force vectors determines which direction a node should move.
-The step width, which is a constant determines how far a node moves in a single step.
-When the energy of the system is minimized, the nodes stop moving and the system reaches it's equilibrium state (Fruchterman and Reingold, 1991).
+The step width, which is a constant, determines how far a node moves in a single step.
+When the energy of the system is minimized, the nodes stop moving and the system reaches its equilibrium state (Fruchterman and Reingold, 1991).

 Figure2.
 Branch’s Organizational Network Examples with Fruchterman-Reingold Algorithm